 - Oral bronchodilators.
 These medications help relax the muscles that cause your horse’s air passages to spasm and close.
 This, in turn, helps dilate and open airways to make breathing easier.
 Clenbuterol is an effective oral bronchodilator.

 - Expectorants.
 These break down and thin mucus, making it easier for your horse to expel it from his lungs.
 This clears the way for more normal breathing, plus helps eliminate bacteria that could be trapped in the lungs.
 There are a variety of over-the-counter expectorants, such as Tri-Hist? or Spec-Tuss, available from your feed store or your vet.
 In more serious cases, your vet might prescribe potassium iodide, a strong, highly effective expectorant.
 Make sure your horse also has plenty of fresh, clean water, which helps to loosen secretions naturally.

 - Antibiotics.
-These might be needed if a bacterial infection is complicating your horse's heaves.
-Ideally, your vet will collect a sample from your horse's airways in order to target the specific organism with the most appropriate antibiotic.
+These might be needed if a bacterial infection is complicating your horse’s heaves.
+Ideally, your vet will collect a sample from your horse’s airways.
+This will target the specific organism with the most appropriate antibiotic.
 (Tip: Oral feed supplements marketed to help horses with respiratory problems could also be beneficial.
 Ask your vet if he or she would recommend one.)

 Stage 3 Treatment: Severe Heaves